Barcelona Home Hunter · Neighborhood Guide

 Is the Gothic Quarter safe at night?

-It’s a busy center—use normal big-city habits.
-Pick well-lit routes and avoid the loudest lanes at 2 a.m.
+It is a busy historic center, so normal big-city habits apply.
+Choose well-lit routes, keep your phone secure, and avoid the loudest lanes very late at night.
 More tips here: Barcelona safety guide.

 Do Gothic Quarter buildings have elevators?

-Sometimes.
-Many are walk-ups.
-Confirm floor + lift early, especially if you’re eyeing higher light.
+Sometimes, but many are still walk-ups.
+Confirm the floor and lift situation early, especially if you are targeting higher floors for better light.

 What’s realistic for rental strategies?